prisma/prisma-engines/migration-engine/ARCHITECTURE.md

 documentation](https://www.prisma.io/docs/guides/database/production-troubleshooting)
 on this topic.

+### What is the recommended workflow for data migrations in Migrate?

+Our stance is that you should completely separate data migrations from schema migrations, and use a different tool / workflow for data migrations.
+It's of course fine to use SQL inside your schema migrations for small data migrations on a small project, but it's not what we would recommend.

+Data migrations inside schema migrations make your schema migrations longer running and generally riskier.
+It is more work to do data migrations separately, but it derisks schema migrations.

 ### Why does Migrate not do data migrations in TypeScript?

-One important reason is that we believe data and schema migrations should be separated, they should not run at the same time (see resource 1).
+One important reason is that we believe data and schema migrations should be separated, they should not run at the same time (see the previous question and resource 1).

 One other assumption with Prisma Migrate is that since we are an abstraction over the database, and support many of them, we'll never cover 100% of the